Hanfu accessories: Bracelets

 Jade bracelets have been favoured by Chinese women since ancient times regardless of social ranking and has been one of the most important form of jewellery in Chinese culture.
 According to ancient Chinese beliefs, jade bracelets should be worn on the left hand as it is closest to the heart.
 Chinese women typically had at least three jade bracelets throughout her lifetime: the first one was given by her father as a little girl, the second is given to the girl by her mother when she gets married and which will be passed from generation to generation as a family heirloom, and the third one (regardless of the price and the quality) is given to the girl by her lover to express his love and his desire to protect her for a lifetime, which led to the saying, "no bracelet can't get married".
 Another jade bracelet may be given by a mother-in-law to her new daughter-in-law when she gets married.
 There is a belief in China which says that if a jade bracelet breaks, the death of its wearer has been supplanted by the broken bracelet.
-Jade bracelet continues to be prized and worn nowadays.
+Jade bracelets continue to be prized and worn nowadays.
 It is also currently used as a form of fashion accessory used by hanfu enthusiasts.